Some of those offenses include battery on a law enforcement officer and aggravated assault on a law enforcement officer.

 But nevertheless, assault on a law enforcement officer is taken seriously.
 While only a misdemeanor, prosecutors give law enforcement victims great influence in deciding what sort of penalty the accused shall receive.
 Even if you are a first-time offender who should probably receive Pretrial Diversion, if the police officer victim tells the prosecutor that he or she wants to see you go to jail, you better believe that the State will be seeking a jail sentence.
 Is it fair?
 No. But it's the way things are.

-If you are charged with assault on a law enforcement officer, you need a South Florida criminal defense attorney who can exploit the weaknesses in the State's case and help you to get the best outcome.
+If you are charged with assault on a law enforcement officer, you need a Miami-Dade County criminal defense attorney who can exploit the weaknesses in the State's case and help you to get the best outcome.

 Remember - words alone do not constitute assault.
 If a suspect is handcuffed in the back of the car and tells a cop, "I'm gonna beat you up," it is not an assault because there is no way that the subject can carry out the threat.
 Now if somebody is standing an inch away from a cop's face, raises a fist and tells them, "I'm gonna beat you up." that would be an assault because the subject could carry out the threat.
 See the difference?